#1 in Kyoto for Solo Retreats

 9.6Location

-Why for a solo retreat — Hotel Kanra Kyoto opened in 2014 in the working Karasuma district — the property is built around the working machiya-townhouse design language, with every working guest room in the working tatami-floored ryokan-modern hybrid format.
-Sixty-three rooms across the multi-storey prope…
+Why for a solo retreat: Hotel Kanra Kyoto opened in 2014 in the Karasuma district, the property is built around the machiya-townhouse design language, with every guest room in the tatami-floored ryokan-modern hybrid format.
+Sixty-three rooms, each with a low tatami sleeping platform and hinoki soaking tub; the machiya-modern format reads like a private townhouse scaled to one person.

-Best room: Royal Premier Suite (the working flagship) or Standard Tatami Room for the working entry-level machiya experience.
+Best room: Royal Premier Suite (the flagship) or Standard Tatami Room for the entry-level machiya experience.

 #16 in Kyoto for Solo Retreats